-Topical ear medications are often necessary to treat inflammatory or infectious ear conditions properly.
-Some cats will tolerate the administration of liquids or ointments in their ears while others may become fractious.
-Remember that your cat's ears may be painful and that even a gentle and passive cat may respond by struggling, biting, or scratching.
+It is important to remember that your cat's ear condition may be painful and that even a normally gentle or passive cat may respond by struggling, biting, or scratching.
 Use caution and patience while treating your cat's ear(s).
 Until the medication begins to control the problem and ease the discomfort, you may need to wrap your cat securely in a towel or blanket in order to apply the medication.
 If your cat needs her ears cleaned before ear medication is applied, see the handout "Instructions for Ear Cleaning in Cats".

-- Apply the prescribed dose of medication into the ear canal.
+5. Slowly apply the prescribed dose of medication into the ear canal.